The Sunshine/Open Payments data is now publicly accessible. To access this data, please click here.

 For step-by-step instructions on the registration process, click here

-Any payment data disputed by September 10 will be labeled as "disputed" when the data are made public on September 30, 2014 unless the dispute has been resolved with corrected data submitted by the manufacturer.
+Any payment data that physicians disputed by September 10 was labeled as "disputed" when CMS made the data public on September 30, 2014 unless the dispute (i) was resolved with corrected data submitted by the manufacturer, or (ii) CMS delayed publication of that payment until next year.

-September 10 is the end of a special 45-day window during the initial review period.
-Payments not disputed by September 10 will be publicly reported but not flagged as disputed.
+September 10 was end of a special 45-day window during the initial review period.
+Payments not disputed by September 10 were publicly reported but not flagged as disputed.

 Information about the review and dispute process is available at http://www.cms.gov/Regulations-and-Guidlines/Legislation/National-Physician-Payment-Transparency-Program/Dispute-and-Resolution.html

-After September 10, physicians can still initiate and resolve disputes about reported data, but the data will not be noted as disputed and will not be corrected on the CMS website until the following review cycle next year.
+Physicians have until December 31, 2014 to initiate disputes about reported data, but the data will not be noted as disputed and will not be corrected on the CMS website until the following review cycle next year.

 Johns Hopkins physicians are encouraged to register promptly, review the payment data as soon as possible and submit disputes if necessary.